 3.2 Resizing your images before uploading to WordPress

-Well, I think this is becoming clearer.
-We know that dimensions are only important because they affect the weight of the images but the ratio is much more important.
-So if you want to keep the Divi image sizes, you'll have to crop your images to the proper ratio.
+Well, I think this makes it clearer.
+We know that dimensions are only important because they affect the weight of the images, but the ratio is much more important.
+So if you want to keep the Divi image sizes, you'll need to crop your images to the correct ratio.

 This article will surely help you: find out how to avoid cropped images in Divi.

-On this blog, for example, I didn't change the size of my front page images, I simply adapted my visuals.
-To do so, I resize all my front page images to 1000*625px (ratio 16:10) but I could have used other dimensions while keeping the same ratio, for example: 800*500px or even 1200*750px.
+On this blog, for example, I have not changed the size of my front page images, I have simply adapted my visuals.
+To do this, I resize all my front page images to 1000*625px (ratio 16:10) but I could have used other dimensions while keeping the same ratio, for example: 800*500px or even 1200*750px.

 Resizing your images before uploading them to WordPress is inevitable:

-- if we want to obtain a suitable image weight for improve the performance of a site
+- if you want to obtain a suitable image weight for improve the performance of a site

 - if you want to adapt the image format to the dimensions used by the theme